dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 The bootstrapping in this implementation does not touch logging, monitoring, ingress, Crossplane-related-stuff, Helm Charts, etc., which you could be forced to install sequentially through an imperative script.

-The main point is that we can't remove bootstrapping entirely - but we can try to reduce it as much as possible.
-I would argue that this bootstrapping is fairly minimal since it only does 2 steps.
-1: Spin up core-cluster (locally or on cloud provider), 2: Install and setup ArgoCD.
+_So, to conclude:_ We can't remove bootstrapping entirely - but we can try to reduce it as much as possible.
+I would argue that this bootstrapping is fairly minimal since it only does 2 steps. _1_: Spin up core-cluster (locally or on cloud provider), _2_: Install and setup ArgoCD.

 ## 11.9.
-Multiple core-clusters (missing image) :white_check_mark:
+Multiple core-clusters (missing image)

 <!-- problem -->
 Running multiple instances of a `core-clusters` simultaneously does not work well.
 You can easily spin up multiple `core-cluster`s at the same time - E.g., running a `core-cluster` on GCP and running another instance locally.
 The problem is that they each have their own internal desired state and may work against each other.
 One cluster may want to create a given resource on a cloud provider, while another may want to delete that resource.
 This results in race conditions and unpredictable behavior.